xuehuichao/alignment-viewer/README.md

 ------------
 This script visualizes alignments between two sentences.

-Machine translation, paraphrasing systems often need to use alignments.
-Examining the word level alignment between two sentences is helpful for tuning such systems.
-This script visualizes the alignment structure between two sentences.
+Machine translation, paraphrasing systems often use alignments.
+Alignments can be automatically produced by systems such as [GIZA++](https://code.google.com/p/giza-pp/).

+* Wondering if alignment can be useful for your applications (e.g. natural language processing systems)?
+* Developing your own alignment algorithms, but have trouble debugging or visualizing the output?
+* You have a new alignment algorithm that you want to write about, but drawing the diagram just takes too long?

+This script visualizes the alignment structure between two sentences into a pretty picture, so that we can clearly see what's being aligned to which.

 Input

  1. two sentences (e.g. one in English -- "I like machine translation .", and one in Chinese -- "我 喜欢 机器翻译 。")
- 2. the alignment between them (e.g. the first English word is aligned with the first Chinese word)
+ 2. the alignment between them (e.g. the first English word is aligned with the first Chinese word etc.)

 Output

-1. A PNG image visualizing the two sentences, and the alignments between them
+1. A pretty PNG image visualizing the two sentences and the alignments between them
 <img src="demo.png" alt="The alignment structure between English sentence I like machine translation . and Chinese sentence 我 喜欢 机器翻译 。" style="width: 50px;"/>

 Installation